WRDC: WPTF-TV/Durham Life era

 Durham Life had far more financial resources than Triangle Telecasters could have ever managed and invested a considerable amount of money into its new purchase.
 It built a new 1300 ft transmitter tower near Apex that gave the renamed WPTF-TV a coverage area comparable to those of WRAL-TV and WTVD.
 It also started a full news department—Woody Durham, the play-by-play voice of North Carolina Tar Heels sports, served as sports director—and purchased $500,000 in new equipment.
 It also added a weekday children's show entitled Barney's Army, which was hosted by the namesake Aniforms puppet and ran from 1979 to 1983, long after the genre had disappeared from most other American stations.
-The show consisted of short interstitials between cartoons and other children's shows, a viewer call-in game called TV Pow along with local musical acts and educational segments.
+The show consisted of short interstitials between cartoons and other children's shows, a viewer call-in game called TV Powww along with local musical acts and educational segments.
 This youth-centered daytime schedule came at the expense of the NBC soap opera Another World, which did not air on the station during its 90-minute expansion from 1979 to 1980; a station representative argued the syndicated shows were more profitable.
 The preemption of Another World came amid vehement opposition from the network and angry calls and letters from viewers who had actually watched the show on WPTF.
 Meanwhile, the next closest stations still playing the show in its regular time slot were WECT in Wilmington, WITN-TV in Greenville, and WAVY-TV in Portsmouth, Virginia, all of which were VHF stations.
 Likewise, the station's removal of Texas prompted viewer outrage; less than a year later, the station added the show back when the network moved it to a mid-morning time slot, NBC canceled it along with The Doctors: WPTF was the only NBC affiliate in North Carolina that still aired the latter show.